GUIDELINES & POSITION STATEMENTS

 A PITUITARY SOCIETY STATEMENT

 Introduction.
-With the goal of generating uniform criteria among centers dealing with pituitary tumors and to enhance patient care, the Pituitary Society decided to generate criteria for developing Pituitary Tumors Centers of Excellence (PTCOE).
+With the goal of generating uniform criteria among centers dealing with pituitary tumors and enhancing patient care, the Pituitary Society decided to generate criteria for developing Pituitary Tumors Centers of Excellence (PTCOE).

 OPEN ACCESS